-If you’re looking for something other than wineries to explore, Prince Edward County‘s natural wonders are scattered all over the island.
+If you’re looking for something other than wineries to explore, Prince Edward County‘s natural wonders are scattered all over.

 While vast vineyards are beautiful to look at, you can also take in the gorgeous views of water edges, ice-covered cliffs and even purple fields of blossoming lavender.